What are some things our kids REALLY need?

 6. A knowledge of God and His Word.

 As Christian parents, the most important thing we can do is build faith in our kids.
-This comes as we teach them God’s Word regularly, and talk about it through out the day, relating it to all our activities and studies.
+The most important need of a child is to be based firmly in God’s Word.
+This comes as we teach them God’s Word regularly and talk about it throughout the day, relating it to all our activities and studies.
 This should be the foundation that all of our teaching and training rests on.

 7. Character training.